fbpx

 East Coast

 The East Coast is a highly sought-after residential area that stretches along the entire eastern coast of Singapore.
-It’s well known for its relaxed lifestyle and range of outdoor recreational activities, with many semi-detached houses located there.
+It’s well known for its relaxed lifestyle and range of outdoor recreational activities, with many landed properties located there.

 Here are some of the advantages of moving and living there: